Exilliaz/Exillian-Token/README.md

-# Exillian-Token
+# Exillion-Token
-Exillian Token Logo and Metadata for Solana Token List
+Exillion Token Logo and Metadata for Solana Token List